bmarotical/capstoneTeam6/README.md

 ## House Prediction App

+An app for public access has been created using Streamlit and hosted to cloud using Heroku.

-The app can be accessed at https://housing-demo-team6.herokuapp.com/
+The app can be accessed at **https://housing-demo-team6.herokuapp.com/**